mmaltsev/mmaltsev/README.md

 <h2> About Me </h2>

 - **Senior Product Manager**, leading a team focused on building identity/user service for global partners in travel tech with vast experience owning and developing open-source developer tooling.
-I have strong technical background with hands-on programming experience and deep empathy for developer workflows.

-- Strong technical background with hands-on experience as a **Software Engineer** working with JavaScript / TypeScript, Python, and SQL.
+- Strong technical background with hands-on experience as a **Software Engineer** working with JavaScript / TypeScript, Python, and SQL and deep empathy for developer workflows.

 - Co-creator of open-source libraries [gauge-chart](https://github.com/greetclock/gauge-chart) and [angular-gauge-chart](https://github.com/greetclock/angular-gauge-chart) with **3,000+ weekly downloads**.